 The mission of Southwestern Michigan College is to serve our community by providing affordable local access to high quality postsecondary career preparation and college education including the total college life experience.
-A recent strategic plan identified the following conditions necessary for success of our mission.
-They are an enrollment and growth conscious culture; engaged students; an entrepreneurial academic spirit; eager educational partners; excellent facilities and infrastructure; an established assessment process; exceptional faculty and staff; and the efficient use of technology.
+The recent strategic plan identified the following conditions necessary for success of our mission.
+They are: purposeful academic programs; community engagement; enrollment growth; financial stability; student success; facility utilization; and value human capital.
+In this plan, every strategic initiative being worked on is aimed toward supporting at least one of the following overall goals of the institution: Organizational Growth; Student Growth; Internal Quality Improvement; and Financial Stability.